-- Bible and Theology

 - General Ministry

 - o Emphasis in Christian Media and Communication

 - Emphasis in Missiology

-- o Emphasis in Christian Music
+- Emphasis in Christian Music

 The AA Program is designed to:

 - Provide general studies on a beginning collegiate level. - Help the student discover their calling. - Lay a foundation of basic theological studies preparatory for the BA advanced studies (e.g. Theology of the Church; music theory). - Fulfill the prerequisites of the BA program upon successful completion.